rayngnpc/lms-scraper-cookies/README.md

 *   Python 3.8+
 *   `pip` (Python package installer)
-*   Access credentials for the Mercy University LMS (with appropriate permissions).
+*   Access credentials for the  University LMS (with appropriate permissions).
 *   API Key for the chosen Cyber Reputation Service (e.g., VirusTotal API Key).
 *   (For extension activity) A designated local repository/server space for storing cached content.